mehediishere/Backend_Web_development/README.md

 # WebDevelopment [-BackEnd-]

 ### **About this repository**
-This repository contain documentation, basic example & approach for **Backend Web Development** knowledge.
-Also this will be great help to you if you start not long ago & want to know how actually these applied in real project.
-Since these are written that way.
+This repository contain some documentation, basic example & approach for **Backend Web Development**.
 Here we focus on **php & mysql** for that.

 > Note : This repo is intended for the beginner so that while learning one doesn't get mess up.